Neal Pilson: Career

-CBS Sports Career
+CBS sports career

 In 1976, Pilson joined CBS Sports as the director of business affairs.
 A few years later, in 1981, he began his first of 2 terms (1981-1983 and 1986-1994) as the president of CBS Sports.
 He was initially tapped to lead CBS Sports as president after the division had gone through a tumultuous series of 4 presidents in 5 years and needed a way to finally lead ABC and NBC in sports broadcasting.

 In between his two terms as president, Pilson was the Executive Vice President of the CBS Broadcast Group from 1983 to 1986.
 As Pilson stated, this new role "was a bigger deal, more money, a car and a driver, and better access to the company plane, but it wasn't as much fun."

 During his time at CBS, Pilson oversaw a period of great transition within the sports broadcasting world.

 Throughout his presidency with company, he helped to negotiated a number of major broadcast agreements with CBS's most important sports franchises, which included the World Figure Skating Championships, PGA, the US Open Tennis, The Masters, NASCAR NCAA Basketball, MLB and the NFL.

 Pilson also helped CBS acquire the domestic television broadcast rights to the 1992, 1994, and 1998 Olympic Winter Games during his second term.
 The 1994 Olympic Games in Lillehammer, Norway, were of particular note as the excellent ratings for the games were, in part, driven by the Nancy Kerrigan-Tonya Harding saga.

 He was also instrumental in the launch of flag-to-flag live coverage of high-profile NASCAR races, starting with the 1979 Daytona 500, which had been, until that point, mostly relegated to the world of post-race coverage on ABC.

 While at CBS, Pilson's production unit won a number of Emmy Awards for their coverage of major sporting events, including multiple NCAA Final Four Tournaments, the Daytona 500, NFL Football, and Major League Baseball.
 CBS also won the George Foster Peabody Award for their coverage of The Masters during his tenure.

-Pilson was also involved in the firing of sports commentator Jimmy the Greek in 1988 after Jimmy made racists comments at a Washington, D.C. restaurant.
+Pilson was also involved in the firing of sports commentator Jimmy the Greek in 1988 after Jimmy made racists comments at a Washington, D.C., restaurant.

 Towards the end of his tenure as CBS Sports president, CBS lost the rights to both MLB and the NFL's NFC package, being outbid on the latter by Fox.
 In 1994, Pilson transitioned into a new role at CBS as the Senior Vice President of the CBS Broadcast Group, a position he held until 1995.